seanyen/ros1-playground/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `ros-eloquent-ament-package` can be installed with:
+Once the `conda-forge` channel has been enabled, `ros-eloquent-cv-bridge, ros-eloquent-image-geometry, ros-eloquent-vision-opencv` can be installed with:

 ```
-conda install ros-eloquent-ament-package
+conda install ros-eloquent-cv-bridge ros-eloquent-image-geometry ros-eloquent-vision-opencv
 ```

-It is possible to list all of the versions of `ros-eloquent-ament-package` available on your platform with:
+It is possible to list all of the versions of `ros-eloquent-cv-bridge` available on your platform with:

 ```
-conda search ros-eloquent-ament-package --channel conda-forge
+conda search ros-eloquent-cv-bridge --channel conda-forge
 ```